massgov/gh-jira-test/steps.md

 follow these steps.

-This is for a commit msg hook:
+This is for a commit msg hook

+using oneline